Supply_Chain_Law_Banner_New.webp

 • The law is not about implementing German social standards – which are generally very strict – everywhere in the world.
 Instead, it is about respecting basic human rights, which means that the law would push companies to do the bare minimum to protect their workers.
 It also does not provide victims of such human rights violations legal protection before German courts.6

 • The law focuses mainly on social aspects.
-Environmental aspects only play a role when they are related to human rights – for example polluted drinking water at a factory.
+Environmental aspects only play a role when they relate to human rights – for example, polluted drinking water at a factory.
 German environmental and human rights groups have therefore accused the German government of “watering down” the initial proposal.

 • Fearing that companies could leave Germany due to this law, certain industry representatives have been calling for a European approach.1